-- 1) It is recommended that States should continue their efforts to establish a meeting or forum for the exchange of information on diversion in which the participants can discuss suspected or actual cases of diversion, consider possible solutions and have the possibility of outlining good practices. - 2) States are encouraged to use all available tools to exchange information, especially the IT platform in the restricted access section of the Treaty Website, with the objective of establishing free-flowing, fast and effective channels of communication. - 3) States are encouraged to designate, communicate and update national points of contact, as appropriate, in order to rapidly and easily identify national counterparts for consultations and exchange of information. - 4) States are encouraged to hold consultations and exchange information with the objective of verifying the authenticity of the import, export, transit and/or trans-shipment documentation in cases of international transactions. - 5) States are recommended to hold consultations and exchange information to verify the legality of users and final uses, as well as the entities and actors involved in international transit and transshipment. - 6) States are encouraged to carry out checks of exports and imports and exchange information on such exports and imports so as to facilitate early detection of diversion during international transactions.
+- 1) It is recommended that States continue their efforts to establish a meeting or forum for the exchange of information on diversion in which the participants can discuss suspected or actual cases of diversion, consider possible solutions and have the possibility of outlining good practices. - 2) States are encouraged to use all available tools to exchange information, especially the IT platform in the restricted access section of the Treaty Website, with the objective of establishing free-flowing, fast and effective channels of communication. - 3) States are encouraged to designate, communicate and update national points of contact, as appropriate, in order to rapidly and easily identify national counterparts for consultations and exchange of information Likewise, States are encouraged to submit updates to their initial reports regarding changes in their national control systems as required by Article 13.1 and, in particular, about changes in the implementation of Articles 11 and 15. - 4) States are encouraged to hold consultations and exchange information with the objective of verifying the authenticity of the import, export, transit and/or trans-shipment documentation in cases of international transactions. - 5) States are recommended to hold consultations and exchange information to verify the legality of users and final uses, as well as the entities and actors involved in international transit and transshipment.